gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 At this point, it was time to set some new goals.
 Thoroughly scanned, with a database coughing up pretty much whatever we wanted, the site would yield whatever information simple account impersonation might provide.
 That said, it was not enough.
 A lot of what was done thus far was passive.
 A malicious attacker would shape and control the box so that it could be used for her own ends.

 ## Using MySQL to call the target db
 At this point, we had just enough information to see if we could call up the database and poke around and see what we could find.
 The Metasploit Framework auxilliary scripts had already shown us that our computer could get in.
 How could we mimic that with our own skills?
+Can we use our normal database administration skills to do some damage to this instance of MySQL on the target box?
+Or, maybe, can we just set up things to run the way we want instead of the way they were supposed to?

 ![mysql error from calling select db zero]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-195544_1366x768_scrot.png)